semzit/PsiGPU/README.md

 ### 2. Example usage

 ## State Vector
-The state vector is represented as an array of  cuDoubleComplex which allows the amplitude to represent both its real and imaginary part
+The state vector is represented as an array of  cuDoubleComplex which allows the amplitude to represent both its real and imaginary parts

 Amplitude: $a+bi$